mui/material-ui/docs/src/pages/components/tree-view/tree-view.md

 ## ContentComponent prop

-You can use the `ContentComponent` prop to further customize the behavior of the TreeItem e.g. limiting expansion to clicking the icon or increasing the width of the state indicator.
+You can use the `ContentComponent` prop and the `useTreeItem` hook to further customize the behavior of the TreeItem e.g. limiting expansion to clicking the icon or increasing the width of the state indicator.

 {{"demo": "pages/components/tree-view/IconExpansionTreeView.js", "defaultCodeOpen": false}}